 Tamzid Ahmed | Cybersecurity Writer

-SOC 2 vs SOC 3: Key Differences
+SOC 2 vs SOC 3 – What’s the Difference?

 You’ve probably come across SOC reports while researching how to show customers or partners that your company takes security seriously.
 There are a few types: SOC 1, SOC 2, and SOC 3.
 It can get a little confusing figuring out which one fits your needs.
 Most organizations focus on SOC 2, but SOC 3 appears in conversations as well.
 So how do you know when to choose one over the other?